edchz/pth/content/english/_index.md

   features_blocks:
   - icon: "las la-globe-americas"
     title: "Export"
-    content: "No matter your pet's destination, we'll ensure it arrives safely and comfortably.
-We carry out veterinary and customs procedures and coordinate with the selected airline"
+    content: "You can be confident in our ability to guarantee a secure and pleasant journey for your cherished pet upon arrival, no matter where they are headed."
   - icon: "las la-plane-departure"
     title: "Import"
-    content: "We do the whole process of releasing your pet from customs, permits, taxes, and formalities.
-We go the extra mile to ensure a stress-free experience"
+    content: "Our comprehensive services comprise veterinary and customs procedures, and we collaborate closely with the selected airline to provide a seamless experience."
   - icon: "las la-truck"
     title: "Pickup and delivery"
-    content: "We pick them up at your home to deliver them to the airline.
-After the pet has reached its destination, we take them home once the import procedure is done."
+    content: "We'll pick them up from your doorstep and get them to the airline safely.
+Once they've arrived at their destination, we'll make sure they make it home safe and sound after all the formalities have been taken care of."
   - icon: "las la-stethoscope"
     title: "Veterinary services"
-    content: "We provide all the veterinary services required by the country of destination: microchips, deworming and vaccinations, blood tests, and veterinary certificates."
+    content: "We offer all the necessary veterinary services required by the destination country, including microchipping, deworming, vaccinations, blood tests, and the issuance of veterinary certificates."
   - icon: "las la-lock"
     title: "Sales of crates and accesories"
-    content: "We provide crates of all sizes and travel accessories such as food plates and water bottles.
-Our crates fully comply with all the airline regulations."
+    content: "We offer crates in various sizes and travel accessories, including food plates and water bottles.
+Our crates are fully compliant with all airline regulations."
   - icon: "las la-h-square"
     title: "Pets hotel"
-    content: "If you need us to take care of your pet before the trip or when arriving in the country, we offer a wide and safe lodging service with all the care they need."
+    content: "If you require assistance in looking after your furry companion before the trip or when arriving in the country, we offer a comprehensive and safe lodging service with all the care they need."

 # intro_video